×

 What is a typical expat home or apartment like in Parma?

 "Expat homes and apartments in Parma are typically modern and spacious, with high ceilings and large windows that let in plenty of natural light.
 Many of the apartments have balconies or terraces, offering stunning views of the city and surrounding countryside.
 The interiors are often decorated with traditional Italian furnishings and artwork, creating a warm and inviting atmosphere.
-Expats in Parma can also enjoy the convenience of modern amenities such as air conditioning, Wi-Fi, and cable television," said one expat in Parma.
+Expats in Parma can also enjoy the convenience of modern amenities such as air conditioning, Wi-Fi, and cable television," wrote a member in Parma.

 What is the average cost of housing in Parma?